campfireunion/docs/docs/1.0/creator-tools/concepts/interactivity.md

 To trigger something connected to an event, drag that component into the event in Unity's **Inspector** window, then select the method to call on that component when the event occurs.

-## Interacting with Flipside Studio
+## Interacting with Flipside

-We also include the ability to interact with some of the internal Flipside Studio features through the **FlipsideActions** component.
+We also include the ability to interact with some of the internal Flipside features through the **FlipsideActions** component.
 This lets you trigger camera moves, change sets or skies, control the slideshow and more, through any Unity event in your custom sets.

 ---